dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 By default, Dgraph will look for a posting directory with the name `p`, so make sure to rename the directories after moving them.
-You can also use the `-p` option to specify a different path from the default.
+You can also use the `-p` option of the `dgraph alpha` command to specify a different path from the default.

 #### Restore from Amazon S3
 ```sh